-The spring season or the early summer season is an ideal time to explore Darjeeling.
+The spring or early summer season is an ideal time to travel in Darjeeling Himalayan Railway and explore Darjeeling.
 During this time, the overall temperature is very pleasant and is convenient for sightseeing activities.
 If you want, you can book the train from the official site of Darjeeling Himalayan Railway.

-The Gillanders, Arbuthnot and Company were hired for the purpose of constructing this railway line and by 1880 March, the company had done their job covering the regions till Tindharia village.
-It is said that the first Viceroy, Lord Lytton had visited Darjeeling on this train.
+The Gillanders, Arbuthnot, and Company were hired for constructing this railway line, and by 1880 March, the company had done their job covering the regions till Tindharia village.
+It is said that the first Viceroy, Lord Lytton, had visited Darjeeling on this train.
 Although the train originally followed the route to Hill Cart Road, the steepness of the place was more than what could be handled by these locomotives.
-Thus, in 1882, four loops were particularly laid between Sukna and Gayabari.
-This line was further extended to the Bazar of Darjeeling by 1886.
+Thus, in 1882, four loops were laid between Sukna and Gayabari.
+This line was further extended to the Bazaar of Darjeeling by 1886.

-The nightingale Park was also known as The Shrubbery is an ideal spot for spending quality time with your loved ones.
+The Nightingale Park, also known as The Shrubbery is an ideal spot for spending quality time with your loved ones.
 It is open till 8 pm and the visitors have to pay a minor entry fee of INR 10.